GN 1.6 Fraud

 What is fraud?

 Section 235A of the Workplace Injury Management and Workers Compensation Act 1998 (1998 Act) deals with fraud on the workers compensation scheme.
-It provides that a person who by deception obtains, or attempts to obtain any financial advantage in connection with the workers compensation scheme is guilty of an offence if the person knows or has reason to believe that the person is not eligible to receive that financial advantage.
+It provides that a person who, by deception, obtains or attempts to obtain any financial advantage in connection with the workers compensation scheme, is guilty of an offence if the person knows or has reason to believe that the person is not eligible to receive that financial advantage.
+This offence carries a maximum penalty of 500 penalty units or imprisonment for 2 years, or both.

 Worker fraud